 Maybe we can transform the data and model in some way to make it easier to inspect.

-Definition 2.4 (Residual noise) The residual noise in a probabilistic model \(p(Y)\) is the difference between an observed value \(y\) and its distributional mean:
+Definition 2.4 (Residual noise/deviation from the population mean) The residual noise in a probabilistic model \(p(Y)\), also known as the residual deviation of an observation from its population mean or residual for short, is the difference between an observed value \(y\) and its population mean:

 Theorem 2.1 (Residuals in Gaussian models) If \(Y\) has a Gaussian distribution, then \(\varepsilon(Y)\) also has a Gaussian distribution, and vice versa.